The Nobility Of True Love

 loading comments progress

-actively passive lamb and lion-like characteristic of true love's divine nature
+A lion-like (active) characteristic of true love's divine nature.